-The Audit Committee held two meetings during the year ended 31 December 2022 to review the annual results of the Group for the year ended 31 December 2021 and the interim results of the Group for the six months ended 30 June 2022 as well as the reports prepared by the external auditors relating to accounting and internal control issues and major findings in the course of audit/review.
+The Audit Committee held two meetings during the year ended 31 December 2023 to review the annual results of the Group for the year ended 31 December 2022 and the interim results of the Group for the six months ended 30 June 2023 as well as the reports prepared by the external auditors relating to accounting and internal control issues and major findings in the course of audit/review.
 In addition, it reviewed the Company's compliance with the CG Code and the regulatory and statutory requirements, and the disclosure in this corporate governance report.
 The Audit Committee has also reviewed the accounting principles and practices adopted by the Group, and selection and appointment of the external auditors.

-The attendance records of the Audit Committee meetings held during the year ended 31 December 2022 are set out below:
+The attendance records of the Audit Committee meetings held during the year ended 31 December 2023 are set out below:

-Name of members of the Audit Committee Attendance/ Number of Audit Committee meeting Chairwoman: Ms. LIU Qianli 2/2 Members: Mr. LAI Xiaoling Mr. MA Suen Yee Andrew 2/2 2/2
+Name of members of the Audit Committee Attendance/ Number of Audit Committee meeting Chairwoman: Ms. LIU Qianli 2/2 Members: Mr. LAI Xiaoling Mr. CAO Xi (appointed on 17 November 2023) Mr. MA Suen Yee Andrew (resigned on 17 November 2023) 2/2 N/A 2/2

-The Group's annual results for the year ended 31 December 2022 have been reviewed by the Audit Committee on 30 March 2023, and it considered that the said annual results are prepared in accordance with applicable accounting standards, rules and regulations, and appropriate disclosures have been duly made.
+The Group's annual results for the year ended 31 December 2023 have been reviewed by the Audit Committee on 26 March 2024, and it considered that the said annual results are prepared in accordance with applicable accounting standards, rules and regulations, and appropriate disclosures have been duly made.